 - 5.1 The In-Harness Inspection must be carried out before the turnout starts the Cones test, only when Cones follow Marathon.
-It must be performed by an Inspecting Committee consisting of one member of the Ground Jury together with the Veterinary Delegate, or the Veterinary Commission.
+It must be performed by the Veterinary Delegate.
 The Inspection is obligatory at all Events when Cones follow Marathon.
 The Horse(s) must be presented by the Athlete himself.
 Competing without presenting will result in an Elimination. - 5.2 Horses will be inspected harnessed to their carriages.
-Leg bandages, overreach boots and brushing boots are permitted, but must be removed if required. - 5.3 Only the Ground Jury member has the authority to Disqualify the Horse if it is considered to be unfit to continue the event.
+Leg bandages, overreach boots and brushing boots are permitted, but must be removed if required.

+5.3 Only the Ground Jury member has the authority to Disqualify the Horse if it is considered to be unfit to continue the event.
 It is permitted to substitute a Horse who has failed the In-Harness Inspection before Cones, upon re-presentation, the Athlete may start the Cones Competition and therefore change the declaration.